SalmaRedaBedair/multi-vendor-store/notes_02.1.md

 ## facade
 - something like alias to class name, we use it to simplify working with classes, not to use objects, to avoid object dependancy (object dependancy is when class need object of another class to be called)
-- it provide static inerface
+- it provide static interface

 ```php
 class Facade